Site icon Circuit Ideas for You

 Simple Tester Probe Circuit

-This article shows you how to build a simple tester specifically for semiconductors that wont damage them.
+This article explains how to construct a simple harmless tester designed especially for semiconductors.

 What is a Tester Probe Circuit: